We’re hiring!

 1. A well-established successful privademic model combining teaching-focused academics with the no-BS of private practice (with positions leaning more in different directions based on interest including pure no-teaching PP), which gave me the chance to teach and work with trainees in a more flexible environment than a traditional big academic bureaucracy.
 I’m currently the associate program director for our residency, and our residents are awesome.

-2. A sustainable job model combining high-quality (as opposed to only high-volume) radiology practice with reasonable daily expectations and the goal of a standard 4-day workweek for those who want it (today is my day off!).
+2. A sustainable job model combining high-quality (as opposed to only high-volume) radiology practice with reasonable daily expectations, regular home/remote shifts, and the goal of a standard 4-day workweek for those who want it.
 I wanted the time and mental space to also be a partner at home and have the flexibility to do the other things that are important to me (like this).
 My colleagues are good at what we do, and I still learn from them every day.

 Leave a Reply